-When you have finished configuring which events will trigger an alert for a module, click Save to implement the changes.
+When you have finished configuring alerts, click OK to implement the changes.

 Configuring Web Security components on the X10G security blade

 Use the Configuration > Web Security Components page to specify which Web Security components are active on the blade, and where the blade gets Web Security global configuration and filtering policy information.
 Also define the TRITON - Web Security location.